MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 $ ls vendor/bundle/ruby/2.7.0/gems/
 ```

+Tip - if your Jekyll version in `Gemfile` differs from the version of the image, then you should make them the same.
+If you want to use say Jekyll `4.3` in your Gemfile and the Docker image tag is not available, you could use `bundle exec jekyll build` as the command passed to the container.
+To ensure the project Jekyll gets used, instead of the container's global Jekyll.

 ### Run dev server

 This one command will install gems to your host's `vendor` directory using `bundle install`, then start a dev server.